(E12) Electricity and Chemistry

 CH4 Methane, which burns and is found in natural gas of oil wells.

 It should be realized that the above statements distill the work of many generations.
-We also won't go into the history of those discoveries, because the goal now is to explain how electric cells and batteries were discovered, and how electricity was harnessed to chemical processes
+We also won't go into the history of those discoveries, because the goal now is to explain how electric cells and batteries were discovered, and how electricity is harnessed by chemical processes

 It also dissolves a wide class of compounds.
 Mixing different water solutions (sometimes adding heat--as in the cooking of food) was one easy way of creating new compounds, and three groups of solutions turned out to be good conductors of electricity--acids, bases (or alkalis) and salts.